Volatility is an essential element for short-term stock trading. As volatility increases, so too does the number of potential opportunities to trade.

 Why Do Traders Care about Volatility?

-Traders care about volatility because in creates opportunities for trading.
+Traders care about volatility because it creates opportunities for trading.
 The more volatile a stock is – that is, the more widely and frequently its price fluctuates throughout the day – the more opportunities there are to buy and sell for a profit.

 While low volatility stocks can be traded, smaller price changes require a bigger investment to achieve the same profit.
 High volatility stocks offer bigger profit potential.
 Of course, that also means that high volatility stocks carry more trading risk.